usaid-cs/yesterday-i-learned/biology.md

 - Book gills are found externally, while [book lungs](https://en.wikipedia.org/wiki/Book_lung) are found internally
 - Endoskeletons are better than exoskeletons not because of strength, but because of the convenience of not having to change your shell every few months.
 - Locusts are grasshoppers on steroids (the kind of steroids that are caused by overcrowding).
 "Increased tactile stimulation of the hind legs causes an increase in levels of serotonin.
 This causes the locust to change colour, eat much more, and breed much more easily.
 The transformation of the locust to the swarming form is induced by several contacts per minute over a four-hour period."
-- "Heavy days" mean as much as 90mL of blood.
+- "Heavy days" mean as much as 90mL of blood *total*.
 - [Food preferences may be inherited.](http://www.supermarketguru.com/articles/are-food-preferences-inherited-or-learned.html)
 - Poops get worse during a period.
 - Institute estimates about [450 periods per woman](http://www.arhp.org/Publications-and-Resources/Studies-and-Surveys/Menstruation-and-Menstrual-Suppression-Survey/fact-sheet), which translates to around 38 years of fertility, and [over 9000 tampons](http://www.huffingtonpost.ca/entry/period-cost-lifetime_n_7258780).
 Say if (idk) it begins at 13, that extends to age 51.